 ===> Explore more local itineraries via the RELATED links below.

 Warwick Castle’s multiple attractions make it a winner for families with a Horrible Histories Maze, Princess Tower, Castle Dungeon, towers, ramparts, daily shows.
 Fancy a sleepover?
 Warwick Castle offers medieval glamping, castle suites and woodland lodges.

 Compton Verney is a top-flight exhibition venue that’s fun for children with a woodland adventure area with willow tunnels and all-weather explorer backpack trails.
-Also a family Discovery Room and activity packs – Exploring Through Drawing for 10+ and adults, Hidden Treasure for 6+, Dan the Dog for 3+.
+There’s also a family Discovery Room with kids’ activity packs.

 The British Motor Museum is family-friendly with activities and tours, touch-screens to bring exhibits to life and an interactive zone to show how a car works.

 The Stratford Greenway is a surfaced path suitable for biking and a five mile section of the National Cycle Network linking Oxford to Derby via Birmingham.
 Bike hire is available from Stratford Bike Hire.

 Near Warwick, Hatton Adventure World has adventures activities and attractions for families with kids aged 2-12 including farmyard animals, tractor safaris, sheep racing, super-slides, laser combat and guinea pig village.
 Eat at Cafe Lavender Blue or the Spinning Jenny and shop at Hatton Shopping Village.

 Spot-On Wake is a wakeboard park at Wootton Park, Henley-in-Arden.
 The three lakes have electric cable winch systems and a variety of ramps and jumps.
 (Age 8+, subject to a ‘Gap Line Assessment’.